Skip to main content

 Parameters:

-• dataset_id (str) - Dataset ID to delete
+• dataset_id (str) - The dataset ID for the app to delete

 Example: